Senior Seminar Information (Class of 2024)

 For the 2023-2024 academic year, the senior seminar topics are Writing Mathematics with Data and Mathematical Exposition.

 To ensure the senior seminar experience is an enriching experience it is necessary to keep class sizes relatively small and even.
 To help the department place students into seminars, each major who plans to take a senior seminar submits a proposal by NOON on the first day of Short Term (deadline to has been extended) of the junior year.
 Some details:

 - The proposal is a LaTeX document, a template, to be filled out carefully by the student.
 The proposal should be approximately one page.
 It should describe which senior seminar you prefer to take, and why.
 For help with LaTeX, visit the What is LaTeX page.

 - As a hypothetical example, here is a sample completed proposal in PDF format as Bernhard Riemann would have submitted it.

 - By noon on the due date, the completed proposal is to be uploaded as a single PDF to the Senior Capstone Project Google form.

 - The PDF file should have a useful, descriptive name.
 Riemann would’ve named his “BernhardRiemannSeminarProposal.pdf”, for example.

 - It is a good idea for juniors to discuss the choice between thesis and seminar with faculty members before writing a proposal.

 - The Department meets to consider all thesis and seminar proposals.
 The Department Chair will notify students of the results of the meeting by the middle of the short-term.

-- The course descriptions for the 2022-2023 academic year senior seminars are below.
+- The course descriptions for the Winter 2024 senior seminars are below.